brunns/github-actions-status-mac-menu-bar-spike/README.md

 python3 setup.py py2app  # .app will be found in the dist/ folder
 ```

-If running as an app, config will be found in `~/.github_actions_status_config.json` which will be created on the first run.
+If running as an app, config will be found in `~/.github_actions_status_config.json` (which will be created on the first
+run).
+Edit this file to specify repositories to monitor, and to specify a Github personal token if desired.

 Thanks to [Freja Brunning](https://twitter.com/freja_brunning) for the icon.